Rayjk123/Teamy-Frontend/README.md

 # Teamy Frontend
-Backend for Teamy, an effective task manager for startups and small companies
+Frontend for Teamy, an effective task manager for startups and small companies

 ## Getting Started